-If you have any questions about your suitability for a TSX experience, please contact us directly.
+If you have any questions about your suitability for a TSX Challenge experience, please contact us directly.

-For Trans-Sierra experiences: A $450 deposit per person is required with balance due 60 days prior to the event.
+For Trans-Sierra, Hell For Sure, Mount Goddard and Youth Challenge experiences: A $450 deposit per person is required with balance due 60 days prior to the event.
 Cancellations made at least 60 days prior to departure will receive a full refund, less deposit.
-A 50% refund, less deposit, will be provided for cancelations made 30-60 days before departure; no refunds will be provided for cancellations made within 30 days of departure.
+A 50% refund, less deposit, will be provided for cancellations made 30-60 days before departure; no refunds will be provided for cancellations made within 30 days of departure.

 If there isn’t space available when you register, we will place you on a waitlist, and your deposit will hold your place.
 As long as you remain on the waitlist, your deposit remains fully refundable at any time.
 If space becomes available and you are moved onto a trip, we notify you via email and by phone.
 You then have three (3) business days in which to cancel with a full refund.

 On rare occasions, we must cancel or change trips.
 If this occurs, our responsibility is limited to a refund of any trip fees you’ve already paid.
-Trans-Sierra Club is not responsible for airline tickets, other tickets or payments, or any similar fee penalties that you may incur as a result of any trip cancellations or changes.
+TSX Challenge is not responsible for airline tickets, other tickets or payments, or any similar fee penalties that you may incur as a result of any trip cancellations or changes.

 We strongly encourage you to purchase travel insurance to cover: cancellation fees associated with an outing as well as airfare or other nonrefundable expense in the event you need to cancel a trip; medical expenses incurred on a trip; and the cost of a possible medical evacuation from a trip.

-In the case of accident, illness, or other unforeseen emergency, Trans-Sierra Club will attempt to provide appropriate first aid, and will try to arrange for search and evacuation assistance when the trip leader determines it is necessary or desirable.
+In the case of accident, illness, or other unforeseen emergency, TSX Challenge trip leaders will attempt to provide appropriate first aid, and will try to arrange for search and evacuation assistance when the trip leader determines it is necessary or desirable.
 Please note that our trip leaders don’t always carry communication devices (due to the remote nature of certain areas and lack of reception), and that emergency help or evacuation may be difficult to arrange.
 Costs of an evacuation and/or search (e.g., helicopter), and of medical care beyond basic first aid, are the financial responsibility of the ill or injured person.
-Backcountry medical aid is costly, and Trans-Sierra Club does not provide this coverage for participants on any of its trips.
+Backcountry medical aid is costly, and TSX Challenge does not provide this coverage for participants on any of its trips.
 Therefore, we advise you to obtain medical and evacuation insurance.
 You can usually purchase it as part of a travel insurance package.

-Trans-Sierra Club operates under permit on Sequoia and Kings Canyon National Parks, Grand Canyon National Park, and Inyo National Forest
+10. TSX Challenge LLC operates under permit on Sequoia and Kings Canyon National Parks, Grand Canyon National Park, Sierra National Forest and Inyo National Forest